alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ### Bringing up Demo Cluster

 This should pull the Docker images from Docker hub and setup the Docker cluster.

+Sign up for an free NGROK token at https://ngrok.com/.
+NGROK will be used so that you can access your kafka cluster on the internet and on your local workstation even though it's behind the docker network.

 ```
 export NGROK_AUTHTOKEN=XXXXXX